The Last Belle: Cast

-Wally has no speaking lines aside from a few grunts and gasping.
+Wally has no speaking lines aside from a few grunts and gasping and then the liar always comes to visit Rosie to endure the clock turning into a race.

 Production

 The film took 15 years to make, was shot on 35mm film, and was the final cel animated movie to be ever screened.
 Notably, Roy Naisbitt, who worked on The Thief and the Cobbler, worked on the underground sequence for this movie.

 Release

 The film was released in the UK in October 2011.
 In the USA it was released at the Brooklyn International Film Festival on 1 June 2012.

 Soundtrack

 The original music score was composed by British composer Stuart Hancock, and the soundtrack EP derived from it was released by MovieScore Media in 2014.